SETO Sometsuke Yaki (Underglazed Ceramics)

-Learning from each other, great developments were made and all the skills and techniques used in making this unglazed ware were finally established by the middle of the same century.
-Ways peculiar to this ware were gradually developed by depicting motifs derived from the nature of the area by decorative artists whose efforts were finally rewarded.
+Learning from each other, great developments were made, and all the skills and techniques for these unglazed wares were finally established by the middle of the same century.
+Methods peculiar to this ware were gradually developed through motifs derived from the local nature of the area by decorative artists whose efforts were finally rewarded.

-Then in the Meiji period (1868-1912), production of this decorated porcelain was perfected further and expanded to include the making of large pieces such as jubako or stacking boxes, lamps and tables besides a more regular line of tableware, all of which are still being made today.
+In the Meiji era (1868-1912), production of this decorated porcelain was perfected further and expanded to include the making of large pieces such as jubako or stacking boxes, lamps, tables and more regular line of tableware, all of which are still being made today.

 The greatest feature of Seto Sometsuke Yaki lies in the way the detailed patterns are applied with a brush directly onto the surface of the unglazed clay.
-The technique of firing to obtain a tasteful design and the technique used to apply the detailed patterns of birds, flowers, insects and scenery with a brush on the surface of the porcelain using an indigo blue glaze are the special features of the ware from this area.
-A great deal of tableware is made alongside of articles used in the tea ceremony, items associated with incense, and a number of other interior items.
+Special features include thetechnique of firing to obtain a tasteful design and the technique used to apply the detailed patterns of birds, flowers, insects and scenery with a brush on the surface of the porcelain using an indigo blue glaze.
+A great deal of tableware is made alongside articles used in the tea ceremony, items associated with incense, and other interior items.

-The main characteristic of Seto Sometsuke yaki, is how delicate designs are sketched directly on the bare surface after bisque firing.
-The indigo-colored porcelain paint is used to paint birds, flowers, insects, and landscapes on the surface of the porcelain in fine detail.
-This, as well as the firing techniques used that give the pictures a wet quality are unique to this craft.
+The main characteristic of Seto Sometsuke Yaki is how delicate designs are sketched directly on the bare surface after bisque firing.
+Indigo porcelain paint is used to paint birds, flowers, insects, and landscapes on the surface of the porcelain in fine detail.
+This, as well as the firing techniques used that give the pictures a wet look, are unique to this craft.

 How to make

-Potter’s wheel, casting, and hand forming methods are used to make the works.
-The bisque-fired works are painted with designs, or works bisque fired at a low temperature are painted with underglaze decoration before the final firing.
+Potter’s wheel, casting and hand forming methods are used to create Seto Sometsuke Yaki.
+The bisque-fired works are painted with designs, or works bisque fired at a low temperature are painted with underglaze decoration before final firing.